-- VSLL schedules field usage times with the county prior to every season.
+- □ VSLL schedules field usage times with the county prior to every season.
 These times include practices, games, clinics, and other special events.
 Any use of the field other than scheduled VSLL activity is considered trespassing by the county.
 It is important to understand that paying a registration fee to VSLL does not allow use of the field complex at times outside of VSLL scheduled activities. - Even though foul ball netting has been installed at the Suntree fields, all spectators need to be alert at all times.
-Foul balls routinely come off of each of the 4 fields and constant vigilance, especially with regards to young children, is absolutely necessary.
+Foul balls routinely come off of each of the 4 fields and constant vigilance, especially with regards to young children, is absolutely necessary. - An AED is located in the concession stand as soon as you walk in on the right on the wall. - An AED is located at both baseball and softball stairwell walls near the door.